What do I need to know before I travel?

 Contraindications to vaccination

-There are some people who cannot be given the yellow fever vaccine, these include:
+There are some people who should never be given the yellow fever vaccine.
+These include:

 • infants less than 6 months of age